Self-consistent modelling and qualitative comparison of mildly relativistic runaway electron dynamics with a closed flux surface formation model during tokamak startup: Brief introduction of startup runaway electrons

 Note that the primary generation model of runaway electrons is also sensitive to other plasma parameters \cite{Gurevich1961JETP} and profiles \cite{Eriksson2004PRL}.
 Such a sensitivity was discussed in Refs. \cite{Sharma1988NF, Matsuyama2022NF, Hoppe2022JPP, Lee2023NF, deVries2025NF} in the context of startup runaway modelling.
+Let $S_p$ be the Dreicer generation rate \cite{Connor1975NF}.
+Figure \ref{fig:prof_Sp} demonstrates a significant sensitivity of $S_p$ to an electric field profile.
+This clarifies that, even though we assume the uniform profiles of $n_e$, $T_e$ and $j_\phi$, an inherent inhomogeneity in $E_\phi$ can produce a stiff variation in $S_p$ across the radial coordinate (blue curve in (b)).
+Accordingly, the direct evaluation of the averaged field $S_p(E_{avg})$ (green curve) underestimates the volume-averaged $\langle S_p(E_\phi)\rangle$ (orange curve) significantly.
+Our introduction of $c_{n\Lambda}$ (red curve) alleviates the error sufficiently in this specific case, but does not necessarily do so across the broad parametric range.